Aherte/One-Axis-PID-Control/README.md

 * D (differential) accounts for possible future trends of the error, based on its current rate of change.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 * Arduino can freezes because i2c communication timeout did not defined by default in Wire library which is a core library of Arduino.
 So, we have to set timeout variables with manually or in the code.
-I prefered to do it manually with changing variables in the below photo.
+I prefered to do it manually with changing timeout variables.

 ![Ekran görüntüsü 2022-03-24 165102](https://user-images.githubusercontent.com/55800601/159930960-bd361b6f-2c3d-47e6-a046-3ab28171de8a.png)